Mieczysław Maneli: Jurist

 Under the Communist regime, Maneli was considered to be a sort of quasi-dissident, a "liberal Marxist" who supported the aims if not the methods of the regime.
 In 1956, Maneli supported the Polish October revolution that saw the nationalist faction of the United Workers' Party led by Władysław Gomułka overthrow the Stalinist leadership in Warsaw over the objections of the Soviet Union.
-At a dramatic meeting in Warsaw at the party's politburo attended by Nikita Khrushchev who had arrived unannounced to attend the meeting, Gomułka was able to persuade Khrushchev to accept his formula of a "Polish Road to Socialism" in exchange for which Poland would remain an ally of the Soviet Union.
+At a dramatic meeting in Warsaw at the party's politburo attended by Nikita Khrushchev, who had arrived unannounced to attend the meeting, Gomułka was able to persuade Khrushchev to accept his formula of a "Polish Road to Socialism" in exchange for which Poland would remain an ally of the Soviet Union.
 Maneli later remembered the "Polish October" as being almost an emancipation as it became possible within the party to doubt Soviet infallibility without having to worry about accusations of high treason.
 Through Poland remained a Communist dictatorship, after the "Polish October" of 1956 there was a greater freedom of expression, though not complete freedom.

 In his article "On Tolerance" published in July 1956 in the youth magazine Po Prostu, he wrote: "To compel someone by force to change his ideas or to hide something in which he truly believes-this is contradictory to the most fundamental human feelings which have been formed and developed over the course of centuries....Every act of intolerance, every physical or moral persecution of those who think differently, results in demoralization of society and brings about hypocrisy".
-For running articles calling for freedom of expression, Po Prostu was banned in 1957 through Maneli was allowed to retain his position as Dean of Law at Warsaw University.
+For running articles calling for freedom of expression, Po Prostu was banned in 1957, through Maneli was allowed to retain his position as Dean of Law at Warsaw University.

 Maneli's lectures, calling for the rule of law for everyone and for the meaningful practice of the theoretical freedom of expression guaranteed by the constitution, made him popular with the students, but unpopular with the authorities.
-One of Maneli's friends was the Foreign Minister Adam Rapacki who shielded him against reprisals for his lectures.
+One of Maneli's friends was the Foreign Minister Adam Rapacki, who shielded him against reprisals for his lectures.
 Rapacki represented the more liberal side of the Polish Communist Party, in opposition to the "partisan" faction, under the Interior Minister General Mieczysław Moczar.

-Between 1954-1968, Maneli wrote the 6 volumes of The History of Political and Judicial Doctrines, for which he was twice awarded the top prizes for scholarship by the Minister of Higher Education.
-At the University of Warsaw, Maneli founded the new department of the History of Political and Judicial Doctrines, which he became the first chairman of.
+Between 1954 and 1968, Maneli wrote the 6 volumes of The History of Political and Judicial Doctrines, for which he was twice awarded the top prizes for scholarship by the Minister of Higher Education.
+At the University of Warsaw, Maneli founded the new department of the History of Political and Judicial Doctrines, of which he became the first chairman.